Radio Taiwan International: Broadcasting details

 Programming is carried in Taiwanese Mandarin (Guoyu), Taiwanese Hokkien, English, Cantonese, Taiwanese Hakka, Japanese, Indonesian, Thai, Tagalog (Filipino), Vietnamese, Spanish, Portuguese, German, French, Russian and most recently Ukrainian (previously also in Arabic, Burmese, Mongolian and Tibetan).

 As of 1 July 2013, RTI terminated its shortwave broadcasts to North and South America due to budget cuts caused by the closure of WYFR, a Christian religious shortwave station which RTI leased airtime from and whose Florida transmitter RTI used to broadcast to the Americas.
 RTI programming was broadcast over WYFR on 5.95 MHz and 9.61 MHz between 17:00/18:00 hrs.
 Eastern until 03:00/04:00.
 After that point, Family Radio continued to host RTI's audio service to the Chinese community in the New York City area on a digital subchannel of Family Radio's television station, WFME-TV; this would end in October 2013, when the station was revamped into an international ethnic station, WNYJ-TV.

 Radio Taiwan broadcasts daily in Mandarin, Taiwanese (Minnan or Hokkien), Hakka, Cantonese, English, German, French, Russian, Spanish, Japanese, Vietnamese, Thai, Indonesian and Korean.
-It also has Facebook pages in English.
+The English Service provides the latest news about Taiwan and a variety of engaging content, which can be seen and heard on different channels.